-I’m writing this as part of the Spectacular Historical Fiction Writers’ December Blog Hop – of course I chose to write about the Tudor Court – which was a wild and wonderful place at Christmas time.
+I originally wrote this post as part of the Spectacular Historical Fiction Writers’ December Blog Hop – of course I chose to write about the Tudor Court, which was a wild and wonderful place at Christmas time.
+But it still applies!

 After four weeks of Advent (during which people fasted – no meat, cheese, or eggs – and prayed and prepared themselves), the celebrations began at midnight mass on Christmas Eve and went on for twelve days of feasting that built in intensity until Twelfth Night.
 Everything centered around these celebrations during this time: all work would stop (other than looking after the animals) until Plough Monday, the first Monday after Twelfth Night, and workers would have a real break (women would even place ceremonial flowers on their spinning wheels so they could not be used).